MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 ```

 This cmdlet will switch default BLOB storage of the content database to the given remote share BLOB store.
-Since BLOB store is unique in farm and linked to specific content database.
-There is no need to specify the content database in this cmdlet.
+Since BLOB store is unique in farm and linked to specific content database, there is no need to specify the content database in this cmdlet.

-The remote share BLOB store, which will be active.
-It can either be a remote share BLOB store object or the remote share BLOB store name.
+The remote share BLOB store, which will be active, can either be a remote share BLOB store object or the remote share BLOB store name.

 Syntax example: